Meta · Audience Management · 2019 to 2020

 The vision

-Authored where audience management goes next: performance insights connected to campaigns, behavior-based search, bulk actions, lifecycle indicators.
-The document became the roadmap reference that outlived the project.
+I wrote where audience management should go next: performance insights tied to campaigns, search by behavior, bulk actions, lifecycle indicators.
+The document outlived the project and stayed the roadmap reference.

 Fig. 01 · Audience Usage Panel.
 Any audience mapped to the campaigns and ad sets running it, with delivery status and dates, without leaving the page.Account and campaign names shown are demo data.